Running Calf Injuries

-With every stride we take when running, the calf gets loaded, firstly to absorb the shock of our body weight landing, then to help propel us forward into the next stride.
-Now take into account that for every mile we run we take about 1500 of these strides.
-Looking at it like this makes it easier to see that if there is a weakness in the calf complex, or a fault elsewhere in the kinetic chain or running technique which leads to more stress going on the area, calf pain through injury is almost inevitable.
+Now take into account that for every mile we run we take in the region of 1500 strides.
+Looking at it like this makes it easier to see that if there's a weakness in the calf complex, or a fault elsewhere in the kinetic chain or running technique which leads to more stress being experienced by the calf complex, the potential for calf pain and injury is almost certainly increased.

-Often a poor warm-up is cited as a reason why athletes suffer calf pain through injury.
-Most of us appreciate the necessity for a thorough warm-up.
-Let us consider why in the case of the calf complex particularly, a good warm us is important in avoiding injury: The calf runs down from its medial and lateral attachments above the knee and blends with the achilles tendon – which in turn attaches at the base of the heel.
 The calf and the achilles tendon act as one dynamic structure during motion.
 As the calf complex is loaded, a portion of the load is taken by the elastic properties of the achilles tendon, sharing the load with the calf muscles.
 If the achilles tendon is not warmed up sufficiently, these elastic properties of the achilles tendon will not be displayed and more of the load will have to be taken by the calf.

 It is also important to note that as we age, these elastic properties of the tendons in general diminish – thus accounting for the increased occurrence of calf strains in the more senior of our athletic population.

-Grades of strain or tear:
+Grades of calf strain or calf tear:

 This is the least severe of calf injuries.
 A small number of muscle fibres have been damaged within the muscle.
 Signs and symptoms of this type of less serious strain may not be noticed until cessation of the activity.
 Tightness, cramping feelings and slight soreness are common when the muscle is stretched.